 Understanding Clinical Trials

 Clinical trials test new treatments before they become widely available.
-For mesothelioma patients, trials often provide access to cutting-edge therapies that may be more effective than standard treatments.
+For people with mesothelioma, trials often provide access to therapies that may be more effective than standard care.

 Trial Phases Explained